MichaelCade/90DaysOfDevOps/Days/day16.md

 It is also possible that you will need to unmount storage from your system safely vs just pulling it from the configuration.
 We can do this with `sudo umount /dev/sdb`

 If you did not want to unmount that disk and you were going to be using this disk for a database or some other persistent use case then you want it to be there when you reboot your system.
 For this to happen we need to add this disk to our `/etc/fstab` configuration file for it to persist, if you don't it won't be useable when the machine reboots and you would manually have to go through the above process.
-The data will still be there on the disk but it wont auto mount unless you add the configuration to this file.
+The data will still be there on the disk but it won't automount unless you add the configuration to this file.

 Once you have edited the `fstab` configuration file you can check your workings with `sudo mount -a` if no errors then your changes will now be persistent across restarts.